nicholaswilde/recipes/docs/desserts/butterfinger-ice-cream-pie.md

 ### Step 2

-Meanwhile, place all 5 Butterfinger{5%bars} bars into a plastic bag and crush with a rolling pin.
+Meanwhile, place all 5 Butterfinger bars into a plastic bag and crush with a rolling pin.

 ### Step 3